-The pink eyes and spiky legs of the enormous Greater Arid-land Katydid make it difficult to miss.
+Unusual pink eyes and prickly legs on the enormous Greater Arid-land Katydid make it hard to miss.

-They are found in a variety of arid habitats.
-Desert shrubs like creosote and jojoba as well as cacti are resting places.
-They have also been seen in woody areas in addition to open fields.
-The Greater Arid-land Katydid grows large enough to fill the entire hand of an adult.
-Spikes on its legs may be used to create a species-specific noise which could aid in identifying it.
-Females have an ovipositor, a long spine-like 'tail', that is used for depositing eggs.
+Greater Arid-land Katydids are found in a variety of dry habitats.
+Desert shrubs like creosote and jojoba, as well as cacti, are popular resting places.
+They have also been seen in woody areas and hanging out in open fields.
+The Greater Arid-land Katydid is bigger than many other types of Katydids and grows large enough to fill the entire hand of an adult.
+The green head and body contrast with light pink eyes, an uncommon color for an insect.
+Short, black spikes on its legs may be used to create a species-specific noise which could aid in identifying it.
+Turquoise and black wings hide under green, veiny wing covers.
+Females have an ovipositor, a long spine-like 'tail', that is used for depositing eggs, not for defense.

 Scientific Name: Neobarrettia spinosa